awqx/awqx.github.io/index.md

 # Goals for the Archive
 - Organize my work
-- Overview themes I find important
+- Cover themes I find important
 - Provide a useful resource

 # Contact
-If there are problems with the site or any questions, I can be reached at axin@college.harvard.edu.
+If there are questions or problems with the site, I can be reached at axin@college.harvard.edu.